1. About Buscopan

 Buscopan is not suitable for some people.

-- had an allergic reaction to Buscopan or any other medicines in the past
+- ever had an allergic reaction to Buscopan or any other medicine

-- a rare type of glaucoma called angle-closure glaucoma (Buscopan can increase the pressure in the eye and make your glaucoma worse)
+- a rare type of glaucoma called acute angle closure glaucoma (Buscopan can increase the pressure in the eye and make your glaucoma worse)

 - a very enlarged bowel

-- myasthenia gravis (an illness where the muscles become weak and tire easily)
+- myasthenia gravis (a condition where the muscles become weak and tire easily)

 - are 40 years or over